14. Multiple Regression and Model Specification

 \[H_{a}: \exists \, \beta_i \ne 0 \text{ for at least one } i\]

-At the main-effects level, each predictor has its own hypothesis:
+At the coefficient level, each predictor has its own hypothesis:

-We first fit a full model containing the five climate predictors, and a null model containing only the intercept.
+I fit a full model containing all five climate predictors and a null model containing only the intercept.

 full_mod1 <- lm(Y ~ augMean + febRange + febSD + augSD + annMean,